-Bicycles are permitted on these services, but must be loaded and unloaded by the owner, and is carried at the owner's risk.
+Bicycles must be loaded and unloaded by the owner, and is carried at the owner's risk.

 CHAPTER 16: TICKETING PROCEDURES AND INFRINGEMENT NOTICE PROCESS

 CUSTOMER OBLIGATIONS

 Customers who observe or experience bus drivers, conductors or other staff accepting money without issuing a ticket or topping up a myki are requested to report this to the PTV call centre on 1800 800 007 for further investigation.